jkingsman/MileTime.me/README.md

 # MileTime.me

 A simple site to generate mi/min, km/min, and race time breakdowns.
+See the actual site at https://miletime.me/

 The bulk of the logic is in `src/components/pace-calculator.tsx`.